thesomeshkarthi/ChemistryJeopardy/README.md

 # ChemistryJeopardy
-Chemistry Jeopardy Game that uses Java and XML
+Chemistry Jeopardy Game built with JFrame and XML.
+Designed for Grade 11 Chemistry Classrooms to enhance online learning.